-How do I give my feedback to help shape our future resilience?
+How do I get involved in strengthening our resilience?

-The Draft Ryde Resilience Plan 2030 is available to be viewed at www.ryde.nsw.gov.au/haveyoursay/ResiliencePlan and we welcome the community to have their say in a number of ways, including:
+The Ryde Resilience Plan 2030 and implementation programs are available to be viewed at www.ryde.nsw.gov.au/resilientryde.

+We encourage the community to participate in and contribute to the following Council initiatives: